 A decorative plate wall is a simple way to add a lot of color and visual interest to a space.
-Buy plates from the thrift store or clearance sections to create a large piece of art for your home on a small budget.
+They can also be done on a budget.

 I loved my organically assembled decorative plate display.
 But for the new house I decided to create a bit of a more structured plan.
 I actually measured, created templates, experimented with placements and even paired down my decorative plate collection for my new display.